OscarDCorbalan/Planticity/README.md

   * ~~**get_high_scores**: Remember how you defined a score in Task 2?
 Now we will use that to generate a list of high scores in descending order, a leader-board!
 Accept an optional parameter number_of_results that limits the number of results returned.~~
   * ~~**get_user_rankings**: Come up with a method for ranking the performance of each player.
 Create an endpoint that returns this player ranking.
 The results should include each Player's name and the 'performance' indicator (eg. win/loss ratio).~~
   * **get_game_history**: Your API Users may want to be able to see a 'history' of moves for each game.
-    * For example, Chess uses a format called <a href="https://en.wikipedia.org/wiki/Portable_Game_Notation" target="_blank">PGN</a>) which allows any game to be replayed and watched move by move.
-    * Add the capability for a Game's history to be presented in a similar way.
-    * Adding this functionality will require some additional properties in the 'Game' model along with a Form, and endpoint to present the data to the User.
+    * ~~Define and save game history.~~
-    * For example: If a User made played 'Guess a Number' with the moves: (5, 8, 7), and received messages such as: ('Too low!', 'Too high!', 'You win!'), an endpoint exposing the game_history might produce something like: [('Guess': 5, result: 'Too low'), ('Guess': 8, result: 'Too high'), ('Guess': 7, result: 'Win.
+    * Add the capability for a Game's history to be presented.
+For example: If a User played 'Guess a Number' with the moves: (5, 8, 7), and received messages such as: ('Too low!', 'Too high!', 'You win!'), an endpoint exposing the game_history might produce something like: [('Guess': 5, result: 'Too low'), ('Guess': 8, result: 'Too high'), ('Guess': 7, result: 'Win.
 Game over')].

   * Notificacions:
     * Send an hourly reminder email to every User with an email address that have incomplete games (or some other logic that makes sense).